 Getting to Esmeralda Basin Trailhead

 Esmeralda Basin is located 2.5 hours east of Seattle, WA.
-The trailhead is off of the same service road of an extremely popular trail for viewing larches and Lake Ingalls.
+The trailhead is off the same service road of an extremely popular trail for viewing larches and Lake Ingalls.

 Pass/Permit

-The permit required for Esmeralda Basin Trail is the Northwest Forest Pass.
+The permit required for the Esmeralda Basin Trail is the Northwest Forest Pass.
 This pass has a $30 annual fee and provides access to all National Forests in Washington and Oregon.

 Since a National Forest Pass is required for this trail, be sure to leave the pass in your windshield!